kubeshop/botkube-docs/content/architecture/_index.md

 **Event Notifier:** Finally, notifier sends BotKube event over the configured communication channel.

-**Bot Interface:** Bot interface takes care of authenticating and managing connections with communication mediums like Slack, Mattermost.
+**Bot Interface:** Bot interface takes care of authenticating and managing connections with communication mediums like Slack/Mattermost/MS Teams.
 It reads/sends messages from/to commucation mediums.

 **Executor:** Executes BotKube or kubectl command and sends back the result to the Bot interface.